 Microscopy Faculty and Staff Over the Years

 Mr. Victor Remillard and Dr. Betty Barbour Mathews were full time instructors to start the program.
-In 1988, Mr. Frank Villalovoz became an instructor in the program when Mr. Remillard retired from full time teaching.
+In 1988, Mr. Frank Villalovoz became the materials instructor for the program when Mr. Remillard retired from full time teaching.
 In Fall 1991, Dr. Betty Mathews retired from the program, and Dr. Judy Murphy joined the staff.
 She retired in 2004.
 Several former graduates came back to Delta and filled in as a djunct faculty until 2008 when Dr. Jonathon Krupp was hired as the fulltime biological instructor.

 In 1976, Mr. Frank Villalovoz returned to Delta as lab supervisor.
 He was in the first graduating class of SJDC Electron Microsocpy Program in 1972.
 He continued as lab supervisor until 1988.
 Mr. Mike Kostrna was lab supervisor from 1988 to 1992.
 Mrs. Pat Kysar was lab supervisor from February 1993 to July 1994.
 Lucinda Long and Sherri Burwen were temporary lab supervisors helping in the interim periods.
 Ms. Carol Beck Crosby started as lab supervisor in November 1994 and worked until May 1997.
 Mrs. Pat Kysar returned to our lab in May of 1997 and continued until April 2004.
 Mrs. Cathy Davis was temporary lab supervisor in the interim period from April of 2004 until she was hired permanently in January of 2005.
 Special appreciation is given to Mr. Lee Dryer who was instrumental in helping train the new microscopy students on the TEM from 1996 until 2004.